sarvasvarora/sarvasvarora.github.io/_posts/misc/2021-01-14-course-notes.md

 Here are some class notes I made.
 Do note that although I try to keep the notes as correct as possible, these are not proofread.
 So there's a chance that they might contain some typos.
 If you spot any mistakes, please don't hesitate to contact me ;)

-> Disclaimer: These notes contain screenshots of lecture slides, which belong to the respective professors and I don't own them.
-If you copy the notes and decide to redistribute them, please don't monitize or share them without appropriate permission.
+> Disclaimer: These notes contain screenshots of lecture slides, which belong to the respective professors (I don't own them).
+If you copy the notes and decide to redistribute them, please don't monetize or share them without getting the permission to do so.

 <ul class="posts">
   <hr>